Wondering which plugins to install on your WordPress blog? But not sure which of the thousands of plugins you need?

 And if that post was ranking in Google, by changing a URL, you’ll have lost your rankings.

 By using this plugin, you can ensure search engines and users always find their way to the correct URL.
+Just be sure to disable the 404 error monitoring feature because it can slow down your website.

 Use this plugin to: Manage 301 URL redirects for your WordPress website.